Government's Version of Amazon.com Helps India Save $1 Billion

 The Indian government's move to shift a part of its $400 billion public procurement to an online market platform has already saved the administration about $1 billion so far at a time when it's trying to rein in its fiscal deficit, according to a government official.

-The four-year-old Government e-Marketplace or GeM, often referred to as the government's Amazon.com, helps ministries and state companies connect with sellers across the country to buy computers, cars, chairs and millions of other products and services at the lowest possible price.
+The four-year-old Government Marketplace or Tender, often referred to as the government's Amazon.com, helps ministries and state companies connect with sellers across the country to buy computers, cars, chairs and millions of other products and services at the lowest possible price.
 Sellers include some of the country's biggest companies, such as Hindustan Unilever Ltd., Maruti Suzuki India Ltd. and Tata Motors Ltd.

 Every penny saved is a penny added to the topline.
-It's an addition to the government's kitty, Talleen Kumar, GeM's chief executive officer, said in an interview Wednesday.
-If GeM is able to bring about savings in procurement, that money can be utilized by the government for other important purposes and priorities.
+It's an addition to the government's kitty, Talleen Kumar, Tender's chief executive officer, said in an interview Wednesday.
+If Tender is able to bring about savings in procurement, that money can be utilized by the government for other important purposes and priorities.

 He estimated the switch from legacy procurement systems could produce annual savings of about $10 billion enough to meet the federal government's expenditure on health.